-September 14, 2018, was the deadline to file a petition with the Value Adjustment Board to challenge the market value of your property or to seek an exemption or classification if you missed the March 1 application deadline.
+September 14, 2020, is the deadline to file a petition with the Value Adjustment Board to challenge the market value of your property or to seek an exemption or classification if you missed the March 1 application deadline.

 File VAB Petitions Online Using myVAB

 - 2020 Petitions: File a new VAB petition online or check the status of a petition filed in 2020.